State of the City

-The Library was one of fifty sites selected to host Thinking Money for Kids, a national traveling exhibit scheduled for display in spring 2021.
-BPL’s Tech Card program continues into its sixth year and began offering services to Adult Education students at Northwest Arkansas Community College (NWACC).
-The Walmart ROC Team again partnered for packet assembly and the group provided Volunteerism Always Pays (VAP) grant funds to the Bentonville Public Library Foundation to sponsor next year’s tech card program.
+BPL’s Tech Card program continues into its seventh year and began a new streamlined service approach for Bentonville School students which significantly reduced material cost.
+The Walmart ROC Team provided Volunteerism Always Pays (VAP) grant funds to the Bentonville Library Foundation to sponsor this year’s tech card program.

 Planning and Building Services

 The current Planning division of the Community Development Department is the first stop for most development activity.
 The projects submitted to this division serve as an indicator for future construction levels and workload for other departments.
 Based on the number of projects submitted, construction levels are likely to be at an all-time high in 2021.

 The Planning Department processed 365 projects, up 46% from 250 in 2019.
 This is the highest number of items coming through the department in ten years.
 These items include preliminary and final plats, large scale developments, property line adjustments, lot splits, rezonings, conditional uses, variances and waivers.
 Nearly 42% of all items are zoning related and the remaining 58% are development items.

 Planning Commission reviewed 76 rezoning requests, an increase of 77% over the previous year; also the highest number in ten years.
 Planning Commission saw three and a half times the number of conditional uses from the previous year.
 The Board of Adjustment reviewed eight more variances than in 2019, up 32%.

 Planning Commission approved nine preliminary plats with 419 lots and approved six final plats with 267 lots.
 They also approved 75 large-scale developments, up 23% from 2019.
 Lot splits and property line adjustments were up 16% from 2019.